-&lt;sup>503 see for example, Re Boulter and Department of Local Government Sport and Cultural Industries [2021] WAICmr8; Office of the Auditor General Report Regulation And Support of the LG Sector 30 April 2021; Casino Royal Commission Interim Report solution sol bodies, has transferred some statutory responsibilities wholly or in part to WALGA and is not keeping its Operational Guidelines or its Local Law register up to date, which is an essential starting point for fostering LG good governance.
-Furthermore, the DLGSC does not have disciplinary framework for CEOs and local government employees as recommended, is not keeping a general register of legal advices as recommended, not keeping and auditing a register of CEO and employee misconduct allegations as recommended, is not applying the WA Public Service Code of Conduct to LG employees including CEOs, and not regulating LG lobbyists and LG candidate donors.
+507 see for example, Re Boulter and Department of Local Government Sport and Cultural Industries [2021] WAICmr8; Office of the Auditor General Report Regulation And Support of the LG Sector 30 April 2021; Casino Royal Commission Interim Report swhich is non-elected, not publicly accountable, is a legislated monopoly constitutionally (its own Rules of Association) required to act only in its own interests, not the public interest and not in local government interests, avoids LG Councils' input and ignores electors by liaising with LG through secret zone meetings not through LG Councils, is almost entirely reliant on public monies but is not audited by OAG, or subject to FOI Act; yet most surprisingly is only spokesperson that speaks to the state government for Local Governments and is body that nominates LG representatives on influential state government bodies (such as federal grants and boundary setting); is arguably LG employee advocacy body, not LG advocacy body; noting WALGA state Council is informed by reports from its employees and WALGA zone meetings, not Councils' or electors' positions bodies, has transferred some statutory responsibilities wholly or in part to WAŁGA^{5,09} and is not keeping its Operational Guidelines or its Local Law register up to date, which is an essential starting point for fostering LG good governance510.
+Furthermore, the DLGSC does not have disciplinary framework for CEOs and local government employees as recommended511, is not keeping a general register of legal advices as recommended512, not keeping and auditing a register of CEO and employee misconduct allegations as recommended513, is not applying the WA Public Service Code of Conduct to LG employees including CEOs, and not regulating LG lobbyists514 and LG candidate donors.

-Other reasons for DLGSC failing local governments include insufficient resourcing and lack of appropriate distancing from those it is required to regulate, insufficient legally qualified experts in local government working in DLGSC, inquiries not conducted fairly or effectively, and complete failure in assisting EMs.
-The ignored LG Act requirements, failure of CEOs to setting); is arguably LG employee advocacy body, not LG advocacy body; noting WALGA state Council is informed by reports from its employees and WALGA zone meetings, not Councils' or electors' positions
+Other reasons for DLGSC failing local governments515 include insufficient resourcing and lack of appropriate distancing from516 those it is required to regulate, insufficient legally qualified experts in local government working in DLGSC, inquiries not conducted fairly or effectively517, and complete failure in assisting EMs518.
+The ignored LG Act requirements519, failure of CEOs to

-$^{505}$ for example, EM advice line, Model Local Laws, representation on state government boards and committees
+509 for example, EM advice line, Model Local Laws, representation on state government boards and committees

-$^{506}$ such as for each OAG LG Performance Audit best Practice Recommendations
+510 such as for each OAG LG Performance Audit best Practice Recommendations

-&lt;sup>507 CCC Report On Misconduct Handling Procedures In The Western Australian Public Sector: Department Of Local Government And Regional Development April 2006, Recommendation 3
+511 CCC Report On Misconduct Handling Procedures In The Western Australian Public Sector: Department Of Local Government And Regional Development April 2006, Recommendation 3

-&lt;sup>508 see Report of the Inquiry into City of Joondalup 2005 Recommendation 21
+512 see Report of the Inquiry into City of Joondalup 2005 Recommendation 21

-&lt;sup>509 CCC Report On Misconduct Handling Procedures In The Western Australian Public Sector: Department Of Local Government And Regional Development April 2006 at Recommendations 3,4 and 5
+513 CCC Report On Misconduct Handling Procedures In The Western Australian Public Sector: Department Of Local Government And Regional Development April 2006 at Recommendations 3,4 and 5

-&lt;sup>510 see recommendations from WA CCC Report on the investigation of alleged Public Sector Misconduct at the City of Wanneroo 3 December 2009
+514 see recommendations from WA CCC Report on the investigation of alleged Public Sector Misconduct at the City of Wanneroo 3 December 2009

-&lt;sup>511 LG Minister (for example LG Act s.9.13A); and DLGSC (for example, LG Act s.9.24 employee offence prosecutions) have significant and sufficient local government intervention powers, but do not use them or do not use them expertly with effect bit is a waste of time and resources, and damaging to hold LG inquiries by people not sufficiently qualified, or who are conflicted and/or not properly distanced from the inquiry and its possible outcomes.
+515 LG Minister (for example LG Act s.9.13A); and DLGSC (for example, LG Act s.9.24 employee offence prosecutions) have significant and sufficient local government intervention powers, but do not use them or do not use them expertly with effect sti is a waste of time and resources, and damaging to hold LG inquiries by people not sufficiently qualified, or who are conflicted and/or not properly distanced from the inquiry and its possible outcomes.
 The LG Act provides the DLGSC and the Minister with a range of powers to regulate the conduct of council members and local government staff, and scrutinise the affairs of local governments.
 The Committee questions whether the DLGSC is appropriately resourced to exercise these powers and administer its Local Government Compliance Framework:

-CEOs and other employees
+516 CEOs and other employees